Information evolution in the interior of an axially symmetric BTZ black hole: Remarks and discussion

-Using the CR investigations \cite{Christodoulou:2014yia}, we analyzed $(2+1)-$ dimensional rotating BTZ black hole.
-We consider a uniformly rotating BTZ black hole with conserved angular momentum $J$, an imaginary hypersurface is supposed to extend form the event horizon to the center of collapsed matter.
-This hyper-surface is divided in three parts. the first and third parts are simultaneously null and limited surfaces.
-The part of hyper-surface, which contributes to the increase \textbf{in} interior volume of black hole is stretched straight part as shown in Fig. (\ref{image-1}).
-This hyper-surface is calculated by maximization of factor $\sqrt{-r^2 _vf(r_v)}$ in Eq (\ref{maxhyp}).
-Numerically, the position of this maximal hyper-surface is found at $r_v=0.45$ as shown in Fig. (\ref{image-2}).
-Using this hyper-surface, the maximal interior volume is found linearly increasing with advance time.
+We analyzed $(2+1)-$ dimensional uniformly rotating BTZ black hole with conserved angular momentum $J$ for understanding its interiors informations.
+An imaginary hyper-surface extending from the event horizon to the center of the black hole is impinged as shown in Fig. (\ref{image-1}.
+The part of hyper-surface that contributes to the increase of black hole's interior volume is calculated and found that the maximal volume bounded by a black hole could be obtained by maximization of the factor $\sqrt{-r^2 _vf(r_v)}$ as given in Eq (\ref{maxhyp}).
+From this equation, it is verified that the interior volume of a rotating BTZ black hole is linearly increasing with $v$.
+Numerically, its position of hyper-surface found to be $r_v=0.45m$ given in Fig. (\ref{image-2}).
+It is the most valuable task in defining an interior volume.
+So, one needs to be careful at this stage.

-Further, we consider the quantum modes of scalar field in the interior of black hole and calculated the entropy in Eq. (\ref{Ent1}) with some inverse temperature $\beta$ .
-It is also found to increase with advance time.
-From the relation of advance time with black hole's interior volume and quantum modes entropy, we conclude that this property of BTZ black hole could change the statistical quantities in its interior .
-To \textbf{check this}, we consider two important assumptions \textbf{as} "black hole radiations as black body radiations" and "the emission rate of black hole radiations as quasi-static process".
-The first assumption guaranteed us to use Boltzmann law, and the second assumption led us to investigate the differential form of interior quantum modes entropy.
-This differential form of interior quantum mode entropy gives an evolution relation with differential form of Bekenstein Hawking entropy as connection between \textbf{interior and exterior} entropy \textbf{of BTZ black hole}.
-The surprising feature of this evolution relation $F(m,J)_J$ is that \textbf{this evaluation relation} is a function of BTZ black hole mass $m$ as given in Eq. (\ref{Proprel}).
+The quantum mode entropy is a linear function of black hole interior volume and hence of Eddington time.
+So, the relation of $v$ with black hole interior volume and quantum modes entropy is considered a game changer for statistical quantities in the interior of the black hole.
+Thinking so, we supposed two assumptions for confirmation of changes in statistical quantities with $v$.
+The first of these assumptions guaranteed us to use Boltzmann law and the second one led us to investigate the differential form of interior quantum modes entropy.
+This differential form of quantum mode entropy gives an evolution relation with the differential form of Bekenstein-Hawking entropy as a connection between interior and exterior entropy of BTZ black hole.
+According to Parikh \cite{Parikh:2005qs}, this evolution relation between the interior and exterior entropy will enable us to solve the problem of black hole information paradox.
+The results obtained from this discussion will be in-sighted in the next section (\ref{Sec.5}).